 During Mark Millar's Spider-Man run, Vulture comes to this conclusion after seeing Peter Parker's face for the first time.
 He angrily throws the youth to his supposed death, exclaiming that all these years he had thought Spider-Man must be someone famous, only to find out he was just a "nobody" that might as well be working at a gas station.

-In The DCU, there's John Doe, the Generic Man, who takes this to the logical extreme (that other extreme examples somehow manage to avoid) by being so generic and drab in appearance that he stands out spectacularly.
+There's John Doe, the Generic Man, who takes this to the logical extreme (that other extreme examples somehow manage to avoid) by being so generic and drab in appearance that he stands out spectacularly.
 He's literally featureless, except for a label on his chest that says "(person)".
 He can, by touching them, make other objects as undefined as he is.

 The title character of the indie comic Mister Blank, a totally ordinary office-worker turned Badass Normal fighting an Ancient Conspiracy.
 He's so normal-looking the artist just drew the minimal facial features of eyes and a mouth.

 Superman is, at least during the Silver Age of comics.
 There were SO many people that just happened to look like him, from his father to a random thug, that he could often take a day off by having someone else replace him in either of his identities.
 Even in modern stories, while Superman is a well-known icon, Clark Kent is about average height, with a generic haircut and no real identifying marks, making him fairly nondescript—which helps a lot with Clark Kenting.

 One of Max Allan Collins's last storylines in Dick Tracy before leaving the title in the 80's involved a criminal of this type.
 His face is never shown on-panel, and — highly unusually for a Dick Tracy story — he successfully escapes at the end, even though his evil plan was thwarted.
 When Tracy is asked for a description of the guy so the police can search, he has no choice but to shrug and admit he can't remember what he looked like.